NoCompromises/laravel-project-standard/README_TEMPLATE.md

 You can also modify any `.ini` files or add entirely new ones by creating the file and adding a corresponding `COPY` command.

-> If you upgrade the PHP version to a new major/minor, you will likely also need to update the `zend_extension` path in the
-> xdebug ini file.
-In my experience, the easiest way to figure it out is to build the containers then run a terminal in
-> the new debug container and `ls /usr/local/lib/php/extensions` to see what the new build number is.
-You can then make
-> the change in the ini file and rebuild one more time.

 For all types of change, you'll need to rebuild the images:

 1. Bring down the current containers: `docker compose stop php-fpm php-fpm-debug`